NetApp Storage Systems

 • NetApp systems running in 7-mode or cluster mode (C-Mode) on version 8.2 and prior.

-Vendor Specific Information for SNMP access
+Vendor-specific information for SNMP access

 The snmp.san.enable option should be enabled for SNMP queries on objects of block/SAN storage group to work correctly in C-Mode NetApp.

-This option is not present in 7-Mode NetApp as block/SAN storage information is enabled by default.
+This option is not present in 7-Mode NetApp, as block/SAN storage information is enabled by default.

 Limitations for SNMP access

 • SNMP v2 or later should be used for NetApp discovery.
-Discovery with SNMP v1 has proved unreliable and data types do not support the type of values returned for storage capacity.
+Discovery with SNMP v1 has proved unreliable, and data types do not support the type of values returned for storage capacity.

 • IPv6 is not supported in the NetApp MIB, so IPv6 virtual interfaces are not discovered.

-Starting from June 2019 TKU
+June 2019 TKU

-On NetApp (C-Mode) v8.3 and higher:
+NetApp (C-Mode) version 8.3 and later:

 • New NetApp Storage pattern based on REST API access method.